 In this stock market and the latest period of new IPOs, there are a lot of people on Wall Street clamoring about where a stock is selling, or its “multiple.”
-The reference is to the P/E ratio.
+The reference is to the price-to-earnings (P/E) ratio.
 While it’s one of the oldest and most frequently used metrics, it can also get you into some trouble if taken out of context.

 The P/E ratio measures the relationship between a stock’s price and its earnings, or profits, per share.
 This is important to investors because a company’s earnings help drive an investor’s return on investing in the stock.

-P/E = price per share/earnings per share (EPS)
+P/E equals price per share divided by earnings per share (EPS).

-Some investors interpret a relatively high P/E as overpriced (The best gauge of whether a P/E is high or not is to compare it to very similar industry competitors.)
-On the flip side, the market may be very bullish about the company’s future and has bid up the stock price – leading to a higher P/E.
+Some investors interpret a relatively high P/E as overpriced.
+The best gauge of whether a P/E is high or not is to compare it to similar industry competitors.
+On the flip side, the market may be bullish about the company’s future and bid up the stock price, leading to a higher P/E.

 A company with a relatively low P/E may be overlooked or ignored by the market.
 This is the ideal prize for value shoppers.
 But this same position could mean that the market has driven the stock price down because the company just has bad fundamentals.

-But P/E paints an incomplete picture, and here’s why:
+The P/E ratio paints an incomplete picture.
+Here’s why:

-- The P/E ratio usually looks backwards.
-If one company is able to double its earnings in a few short years while another remains stagnant, the former could be a much better value despite a higher multiple because of its high growth rate.
-Yet you wouldn’t know it from the single-snapshot picture the P/E provides.
+- The P/E ratio usually looks backward.
+Let’s say one company is able to double its earnings in a few short years while another remains stagnant.
+The former could be a much better value despite a higher multiple because of its high growth rate.
+Yet you wouldn’t know this from the single-snapshot picture the P/E provides.

-- The “forward P/E” published by some sources is a better tool, because it uses the next year’s pro forma earnings instead of last year’s earnings.
+- The “forward P/E” published by some sources is a better tool.
+This is because it uses the next year’s expected earnings instead of last year’s earnings.
+It is forward-looking.
 But this picture is still limited since it’s just an educated guess at next year’s earnings and could definitely be wrong.

-- Remember that accountants can do some creative things with reported earnings.
+- Also, remember that accountants can do some creative things with reported earnings.
 While one company may report a largely honest number, another may be manipulating earnings per share to meet market expectations.
 As a result, the P/E ratio could be painting a misrepresentation of the company’s true value on the market.

 The Lesson to Be Learned

-First of all, P/Es need to be placed in a context that gives them meaning in which they’re compared to competitive companies or to an industry average.
+First of all, P/E ratios need to be placed in a context that gives them meaning in which they’re compared to competitive companies or to an industry average.
 They mean little isolated from this context.

 And maybe most importantly, the P/E ratio should never be the only metric used when trying to determine whether a company is currently overvalued or undervalued.
 It doesn’t matter if it’s a trailing or a forward P/E. No ratio should be used in isolation for that matter.

-So long story short, the P/E is a helpful metric.
-But don’t make the common amateur mistake of letting it be an end-all, be-all valuation metric.
+So, simply put, the P/E ratio is a helpful metric.
+But don’t make the common amateur mistake of letting it be a be-all and end-all valuation metric.